kristianp24/Advanced-Math-Calculator/README.md

 This calculator:
 - 📥 Accepts **arithmetic expressions** as string input
 - 🔢 Performs **scientific calculations** and displays results in real-time
-- 🗂️ Includes a user-friendly **menu system** for ease of navigation
+- 🗂️ Includes a user friendly **menu system** for ease of navigation
 - 💾 Can **save calculations to a text file**
 - 📁 Can **read numeric data from a binary file**